-Retinoblastomas may grow along the optic nerve, which connects the eye to the brain.
-If the cancer has spread to the surface of the brain, cancer cells can often be found in samples of cerebrospinal fluid (the fluid that surrounds the brain and spinal cord).
-Most children with retinoblastoma do not need to have a lumbar puncture.
-It is normally used only when there is a reason to think retinoblastoma may have spread into the brain.
+Retinoblastomas can sometimes grow along the optic nerve, which connects the eye to the brain.
+If the cancer has spread to the surface of the brain, this test can often find cancer cells in samples of cerebrospinal fluid (the fluid that surrounds the brain and spinal cord).
+Most children with retinoblastoma don’t need to have a lumbar puncture.
+It is used mainly when there is a reason to think retinoblastoma might have spread into the brain.

-For this test, the doctor first numbs an area in the lower part of the back over the spine.
-The child is typically given something so they will sleep and not move during the procedure.
+For this test, the child is typically given anesthesia so they will be asleep and not move during the procedure.
 This can help ensure the spinal tap is done cleanly.
+The doctor first numbs an area in the lower part of the back over the spine.
 A small, hollow needle is then placed between the bones of the spine to withdraw a small amount of the fluid.
 The fluid is then looked at under a microscope to check for cancer cells.

 Bone marrow aspiration and biopsy

 These 2 tests may be done to see if the cancer has spread to the bone marrow, the soft, inner part of certain bones.
-These tests are usually not needed unless the retinoblastoma has spread to tissues next to the eye and doctors suspect that the cancer may have also spread through the bloodstream to the bone marrow.
+These tests are usually not needed unless the retinoblastoma has grown outside the eye and doctors suspect that the cancer may have also spread through the bloodstream to the bone marrow.

 The tests are typically done at the same time.
-The samples are usually taken from the back of the pelvic (hip) bone, but in some cases they may be taken from the sternum (breastbone) or other bones.
+The samples are usually taken from the back of the pelvic (hip) bone, but in some cases they may be taken from other bones.

 In bone marrow aspiration, the skin over the hip and the surface of the bone may be numbed with a local anesthetic.
 This test can be painful, so the child will probably be given other medicines to reduce pain or even be asleep during the procedure.
 A thin, hollow needle is then inserted into the bone, and a syringe is used to suck out (aspirate) a small amount of liquid bone marrow.

 A bone marrow biopsy is usually done just after the aspiration.
-A small piece of bone and marrow is removed with a slightly larger needle that is twisted as it is pushed down into the bone.
+A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
 Once the biopsy is done, pressure is applied to the site to help stop any bleeding.

-The samples are then looked at under a microscope to see if tumor cells are present.
+The samples are then looked at under a microscope to see if they contain cancer cells.